 Making a water damage insurance claim

-If you have water damage that's covered by home insurance, keep in mind that your insurance check will be reduced by the amount of your deductible.
-Can't remember what your deductible is?
-Check the "declarations page" of your homeowners policy.
+If you have water damage that's covered by home insurance, the insurance check will be reduced by the amount of your deductible.
+The deductible amount is listed on your policy’s declarations page at the front.

-Making a water damage claim can potentially mean a rate increase at renewal time.
-Insurers commonly raise rates when claims indicate a higher level of risk for a customer.
+Making a water damage claim can potentially mean a rate increase at policy renewal time.
+Insurers commonly raise rates when claims indicate that a customer has a higher level of risk.